 If you have not received a response to a claim within 60 days of filing, contact the Yale Health Claims Department at 203-432-0250.
 Or you can call sooner to see if the claim has been received and is being processed.

-I have Yale Health Hospitalization/Specialty Coverage.
+I have Yale Health Hospitalization/Specialty Care coverage.
 I received a referral from a Yale Health clinician and obtained prior authorization to see a specialist outside 55 Lock Street.
 Why did I get a bill from the specialist?

 What do I do if I’m having a problem getting a claim paid?